Pylons/pyramid/docs/authorintro.rst

 :ref:`narrative_documentation`

-  This is documentation which describes :mod:`repoze.bfg` concepts in narrative form, written in a largely conversational tone.
-Each narrative documentation chapter describes an isolated :mod:`repoze.bfg` concept.
+  This is documentation which describes :mod:`pyramid` concepts in narrative form, written in a largely conversational tone.
+Each narrative documentation chapter describes an isolated :mod:`pyramid` concept.
 You should be able to get useful information out of the narrative chapters if you read them out-of-order, or when you need only a reminder about a particular topic while you're developing an application.